donank/smart-bottle/README.md

 # Ọ̀ṣun: A Smart Water Bottle

-A smart device (bottle) that helps the user decide whether the water in the bottle is fit for drinking in real time.
-The system consists of several electrochemical and optoelectronic sensors interfaced to a Raspberry Pi through an Analog to Digitial converter.
+A smart device (bottle) that helps the user decide in real time, whether the water in the bottle is fit for drinking.
+The system consists of several electrochemical and optoelectronic sensors interfaced with a Raspberry Pi through an Analog to Digitial converter.
 The designed algorithm collates the sensor data and produces an optimal result based on specified hard-coded strategy.
 The result is displayed on a 16 X 2 LCD device in a user friendly manner.
 The module can be interfaced with a smart watch or an android application through bluetooth to track daily water consumption.
 The data collected by the end-user can also be used to form a public spatio-temporal database of the drinking water quality of various regions.

 ## Schematic Diagram
 <p align="center">